microsoft/fhir-starter/quickstarts/README.md

 _Note: Deployment of Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader typically takes around 20 minutes._

 ## Step 2 - Complete FHIR-Proxy Authentication
-Once the deployment has completed, additional steps are necessary to complete the authentication configuration of the FHIR-Proxy function app.
+Once the initial deployment has completed, additional steps are necessary to complete the authentication configuration of the FHIR-Proxy function app.

 1. In the Azure Portal, navigate to the function application that was deployed by the resource manager template.
 ![Enable Authentication Step 1](./images/FHIR-PROXY-AUTH1.png)